The AEC is committed to ensuring all eligible Australians are able to enrol and make their vote count.

 If you need assistance to vote at a polling place, you can ask someone to help you.
 Polling place staff are trained to assist you or you can nominate any person (other than a candidate) to assist.
 This could be a friend, relative or another person.
 If you do not nominate someone, then the polling official in charge may provide assistance.

 If you cannot get out of the car and the polling official in charge is satisfied that you cannot enter the polling place, someone may bring the ballot papers to you.

-A voter with a disability or mobility restrictions may be eligible to become a general postal voter and receive ballot papers in the mail.
+A voter with a disability or mobility restrictions may also be eligible to become a general postal voter and receive ballot papers in the mail for each federal election.

 To complete a postal vote, the voter may choose an assistant (such as a friend or family member) to help complete the ballot papers and envelope according to the voter's instruction, but the voter must sign the envelope or make a mark as a signature.

 The AEC provides mobile polling to some locations, including hospitals.
-These locations are available shortly after the election is announced.
+These locations are available shortly after an election is announced.

 Voters who are blind or have low vision can cast a vote in secret from any location, including their own homes.
-More details are provided shortly after an election is announced.
+More information will be made available shortly after an election is announced.

-Shortly after the federal election is announced, a printed version of the official guide to the federal election will be delivered to Australian households.
-It will provide information on when and where to vote, assistance available at polling places and how to vote correctly.
+Shortly after an election is announced, an official guide is made available to all Australians.
+It provides information on when and where to vote, assistance available at polling places and how to vote correctly.

-The AEC will produce the guide in accessible formats, including braille, audio and large print.
-Some of the formats will be available from this webpage, or you can order one by contacting the AEC once the election is announced.
+The AEC will also provide the guide in accessible formats, including braille, audio and large print.

 If your relative has dementia and is no longer capable of understanding enrolling and voting, you can complete a form to remove their name from the electoral roll.